 - The Secretary General takes part in the preparation and forwarding of the WAB Newsletters containing any relevant information about the WAB, in order to make this information known to the Members and their respective Groups or Bodies;

 - shall exercise the employer’s rights over employees of the WAB;

 - shall exercise distance meeting of the General Assembly and voting, based on electronic media, if needed.

 - The Secretary General is responsible to the General Assembly and, in the period between two general meetings, to the Executive Committee.

-- If the Secretary General is unavailable then the President may appoint one of the Executive Vice-Presidents, or one other member of the Executive Committee to deputise.
+- If the Secretary General is unavailable then the President may appoint one of the officers or one other member of the Executive Committee to deputise.